Bringing closed-loop automation from theory to practice

 What is Closed-Loop Automation?

 In Closed-loop Automation, the necessary actions are identified based on knowledge and input information.
 Thus, data is the critical component.
 With good data and robust algorithms, systems can run without human intervention.
-According to IBM, Closed-loop Automation results in improved reliability, increased productivity, and a reduced mean-time to resolve incidents.
+Closed-loop Automation results in improved reliability, increased productivity, and a reduced mean-time to resolve incidents.

 The heart and brain of industrial automation

 - Two SIMOTICS S-1 FL6 servo motors driven by SINAMICS V90 servo drives.
-The master motor is controlled by a Siemens SIMATIC S7-1200 PLC which can change the speed of the motor in increasing steps of 10rpm with the help of a button.
+The leader motor is controlled by a Siemens SIMATIC S7-1200 PLC, which can change the speed of the motor in increasing steps of 10rpm with the help of a button.
 The follower motor is controlled by a CODESYS SoftPLC (Control Win V3) which is linked to the SDA console via a preconfigured gateway.

 - Two high-resolution cameras monitor the physical process and provide data about the speed of the motors.